What happens when we receive a planning application?

 When we receive your application, it will go through a validation process to ensure that the documents received are complete, accurate and sufficient and also that the relevant fee has been received.

-In preparing your application, please refer to our.
-View full report on our
+In preparing your application, please refer to Planning Application Requirements section.

 Please note that all plans submitted MUST have a scale bar, a plan/drawing number and you must also send us the necessary fee.
 Any applications missing any of these things will not be made valid.